vernondcole/learn-salt/lessons/git/how_to_git_stuff.md

 ## GitHub

-GitHub is a popular web site used for storing repositories of software which are maintained using `git`.
+[GitHub](https://github.com/) is a popular web site used for storing repositories of software which are maintained using `git`.
 It is free to use for open source projects.
-Other web sites (such as [BitBucket](https://bitbucket.org/)) also use `git`.
+Other free-to-use web sites (such as [BitBucket](https://bitbucket.org/)) also use `git`.

 Open source projects can be freely downloaded from GitHub using `http:`,